ModernHumanAnatomy/MHACapstone/docs/index.md

 ## What's a Capstone Project?

 The Capstone Project is a mentored Research Project that is the culminating experience of the MHA curriculum.
-For this project, you need to identify and work with a mentor to develop a rationale,  a hypothesis, and an method to answer your hypothesis.
-Through this project, you will demonstrate the ability to take an idea from conception to implementation to final presentation, combining anatomical knowledge, research capabilities, and professional skills into a comprehensive scholarly deliverable.
-Completing this project will help you hone the project management skills that will be critical for success throughout your career.
+In this project, you’ll collaborate with a mentor to develop a rationale, hypothesis, and method to test your hypothesis.
+Through this project, you’ll showcase your ability to transform an idea from conception to implementation and final presentation.
+By combining anatomical knowledge, research skills, and professional expertise, you’ll create a comprehensive scholarly deliverable.
+Completing this project will enhance your project management skills, which are crucial for success throughout your career.

 ![Stone Arch featuring a Key Stone and a Cap Stone](images/capstone-2.jpg){ width="450"}

-To ensure the liberty to pursue the many opportunities offered by the Anschutz Medical Center and surrounding scientific and educational community, we define a capstone project more by its indicators than its precise contents.
+To ensure the freedom to pursue the numerous opportunities offered by the Anschutz Medical Center and its surrounding scientific and educational community, we define a capstone project more by its indicators than by its precise content.

 !!! abstract "Indicators of a Successful Capstone Project"